Last updated on January 25th, 2024 at 12:17 pm

 And no, don’t feel flattered that a brand is using your image without your consent to promote their product!
 Forget about your vanity for a second.
 After all, if you were represente by an agency, they would have to pay usage fee.Dominique de Merteuil

 The Common Thief

-I wish that there was a way for domain and web hosting companies to blacklist content thieves so that they would never be able to register another website again.
+I wish that there was a way for domain and web hosting companies to blocklist content thieves so that they would never be able to register for another website again.
 Perhaps, this wouldn’t solve the problem entirely but it would certainly help.